Sohamm2208/Handwritten_Digit_Recognition-using-Deep-Learning/README.md

 ## 6. Tensorflow Model Training
    We use Keras Sequential model and Dense Layer with a ReLU activation to construct the three layer network.We also use a dropout layer to avoid overfitting.
-   In order to improve numerical softmax is grouped with the loss function rather than the output layer during training.
+   In order to improve numerical  stability,softmax is grouped with the loss function rather than the output layer during training.
 Therefore while model building we do the following:
    In the final Dense layer we use a 'linear' activation.
 This is effectively no activation.
    The model.compile statement will indicate this by including from_logits=True.
    **loss=tf.keras.losses.SparseCategoricalCrossentropy(from_logits=True)**